jonasbn/til/osx/use_javascript.md

 This script list all unfinished reminders from the default list.

-Do note that this script is _incredibly slow_, I have no idea, whether this is my implementation, since I am a **Javascript** n00b, or whether it is the integration.
+Do note that this script is _incredibly slow_, I have no idea, whether this is my implementation, since I am a **JavaScript** n00b, or whether it is the integration.

 ## References